home - Power supply

 3. What is the name of the visual medium?

-I accept sleepless disputes,
+I accept sleepless controversy,

 Morning in veils dark window,

-So that my inflamed glances
+So that my inflamed eyes

-Annoyed, intoxicated by spring!
+Irritated, intoxicated spring!

-4. Indicate the name of the reception:
+4. Specify the name of the reception:

-Oh spring without end and without edge
+Oh spring without end and without end

 Without end and without edge dream!

-Tasks with a detailed answer
+Questions with a detailed answer

 Learn from them - from the oak, from the birch.

-In vain tears froze on them,
+In vain, tears froze on them,

-All angry blizzard and every minute
+All the angrier blizzard and every minute

-Angrily tears the last sheets
+Angrily tears the last sheets,

-And a fierce cold seizes the heart;
+And a fierce cold grabs at the heart;

 They stand silent; shut up and you!

-Again with warmth and life breathing.
+Breathing warmth and life again.

 For clear days, for new revelations

-The grieving soul will overpower.
+A grieving soul will be ill.

-Option 1
+1 option

 Option 2

-1. Conjuration by fire and darkness
+1. The spell of fire and darkness

 “Oh, spring without end and without edge ...”
 Alexander Blok